Military rations: Early modern

-During the Napoleonic Wars, the Grande Armée strongly relied on bread—24 ounces standard if well-supplied, compared to a mere half-pound of meat and 2 ounces of legumes—but "spent most of their time desperately hungry", relying on doughboys and "out of the ground" crops such as potatoes and corn, which required minimal cooking and had recently become common across European farms.
+During the Napoleonic Wars, the Grande Armée had a ration of 24 ounces of bread, a half-pound of meat, one ounce of rice or two ounces of dried beans, peas, or lentils, one quart of wine, one gill of brandy, and a half-gill of vinegar.
+However, in practice this was only possible when units were well-supplied, and troops in the field "spent most of their time desperately hungry", relying on doughboys and "out of the ground" crops such as potatoes and corn, which required minimal cooking and had recently become common across European farms.